Tuition & Additional Expenses

 Loans are dispersed through the central Office of Student Financial Aid; visit Vanderbilt University’s financial aid website for details about loan options.

 International students do not qualify for federally funded loan programs unless they are permanent residents of the U.S. International students may apply for a private alternative source of funding, but a U.S. citizen or permanent resident is required as a co-borrower.
-Vanderbilt offers two loan options that do not require a U.S. co-borrower, available through Prodigy Finance and MPower Financing.
-The two may be compared by viewing Vanderbilt’s Office of Financial Aid’s private alternative loan options information and clicking on FASTChoice to filter.
+Vanderbilt offers two loan options that do not require a U.S. co-borrower, available through Prodigy Finance and MPOWER Financing.
+The two may be compared by viewing Vanderbilt’s Office of Financial Aid’s private alternative loan options information and clicking on the FASTChoice to filter.

 Office of Financial AidStudent Employment